broken-helmet/assetto-corsa-rally-pacenotes/README.md

 Water, WaterSplash, Wet, Widens, WidensInside, WidensLeft, WidensOutside, WidensRight, Yes

 I'm aware there are typos in that list (e.g. ThreesOutside), but that matches what ACR uses internally as well.

 If a file is missing, it will be skipped.
 It is also possible to add multiple variants of a note by doing e.g. `After.wav`, `After_1.wav`, `After_2.wav`.
 It will randomly pick one of the options.

+It is also possible to add files that are not in this list (e.g. `Sumppu.wav`).
+They will not appear in the default pacenotes, but can be used in custom pacenotes.

 ACR uses 6 for the widest turn and 1 for the tightest turn.
-Depending on the voice you could make the audio for Left6 sound like "1 Left", "Fast Left", or something else instead.
+Depending on the voice you could make the audio for Left6 sound like "1 Left", "Fast Left", or something else instead to make it work with the default pacenotes.

 It is possible to create a combination of notes by chaining them using a dash (`-`).
 This way it is possible to create e.g. `Into-Left6.wav` which will play for the pacenote `[Into, Left6]` rather than `Into.wav` and `Left6.wav`.
 There is no limit to this, so `Into-Left6-And-Right5-VeryLong.wav` will also work.
 It is also possible to create multiple options for this by adding a `_1`, `_2`, etc., like `Into-Left6_2.wav`.
 It will pick one at random.
+When one is used it will also show in the Pacenote Editor.

 Custom notes should ideally consist of letters and numbers.
 Please use the UpperCamelCase convention, and avoid names with only numbers and special characters.